elijahkin/spla/README.md

 ### Work in Progress
 * Define a version of `operator*=` for two instances of `spla::Vector`.
 This will help very much with code reuse; in the case where `rhs` is `T`, we can simply call the former version with `fill(lhs.shape, rhs)`.
 * Do the same for `operator+=`.
 Then add nonmodifying versions, as well as `abs`, `operator==`, and perhaps `operator<=>`.
 Finally, update `EXPECT_NEAR` etc. to be able to accept vectors.
-* Ensure that the `EXPECT` macros defined in `test.h` fail gracefully, and get all tests passing.
 * Address `TODO` comments and write thorough documentation of each class and function.
 * Ensure that binary operations can handle vectors of unlike types, assuming there is a known conversion between the types.
 This should probably be done using a conversion constructor.
 * Add parallelism with OpenMP.
 We already are compiling with `-fopenmp`.